 OppenheimerFunds is not undertaking to provide impartial investment advice or to provide advice in a fiduciary capacity.

 Fixed income investing entails credit and interest rate risks.
 When interest rates rise, bond prices generally fall, and a fund’s share prices can fall.
 Foreign investments may be volatile and involve additional expenses and special risks, including currency fluctuations, foreign taxes, regulatory and geopolitical risks.
 Emerging and developing market investments may be especially volatile.
-Investing significantly in a particular region, industry, sector or issuer may increase volatility and risk.
+Eurozone investments may be subject to volatility and liquidity issues Investing significantly in a particular region, industry, sector or issuer may increase volatility and risk.

-The mention of specific countries, currencies, securities, issuers or sectors does not constitute a recommendation on behalf of any fund or OppenheimerFunds, Inc.
+The mention of specific countries, securities, issuers, or sectors does not constitute a recommendation on behalf of any fund or OppenheimerFunds, Inc.

-These views represent the opinions of the Global Debt Team at OppenheimerFunds, Inc. and are not intended as investment advice or to predict or depict the performance of any investment.
+These views represent the opinions of the portfolio managers at OppenheimerFunds, Inc., and are not intended as investment advice or to predict or depict the performance of any investment.
 These views are as of the publication date, and are subject to change based on subsequent developments.